spikegrobstein/vim-config/README.md

 # vim-config

-This is heavily based on the Pivotal `vim-config`.
+This is heavily based on `pivotalcommon/vim-config`.
 Previously it existed as a fork, but it's not only diverged incredibly far, but also has different goals, so I broke it into its own repository.

-All plugins exist as submodules, so be sure to follow the installation directions that follow.
+All plugins exist as submodules, so be sure to follow the installation directions in this document.

-As far as I know, this config will work on OSX, supports the mouse in iTerm (even on large (27") monitors), and can be run in gvim or over an ssh session and has tmux support.
+As far as I know, this config will work on OSX, supports the mouse in iTerm (even on large (27") monitors), and can be run in gvim or over an ssh session on linux and has tmux support.
+I've used it on Ubuntu and CentOS servers and have not noticed any differences.

 ## To Install